Zainab-Aamir03/CODSOFT/README.md

 # Passward Generator:
 Password Generator is a simple program that generates the password for users according to their desire length.
 <br />
+In this program the user can either choose between
+• **Letters <br />
+•	Digits<br />
+•	Special Characters<br />**
+to generate a random password.
+The [Code for Password Generator](https://github.com/Zainab-Aamir03/CODSOFT/blob/main/Passward_generator.py) is here and you can see the [results on](https://github.com/Zainab-Aamir03/CODSOFT/blob/main/Passward%20generator.PNG)